isntlee/Jellett-Gallery/README.md

 **Landing Page**
  - Click "Jellett Gallery" and verified that home page appears.
  - Click on "Artists" button  - verified redirect to view "Artists" page.
- - Click on "Exbibitions" button  - verified redirect to view "Exbibitions" page.
+ - Click on "Exhibitions" button  - verified redirect to view "Exhibitions" page.
  - Click on "About" button  - verified redirect to view "About" page.
  - Click on "Bag" icon  - verified redirect to view "Bid Details" page.
 If items have been added to bid, a number displays on the "Bag" icon.
  - If user is logged-in; “My Account” is displayed in the dropdown menu after clicking the account icon and clicking this link brings you to the "My Account" page.